E. D. Sassoon & Co.: History

 E.D.
 Sassoon & Co., Ltd. was founded in 1867 by Elias David Sassoon (1820–1880), the second son of David Sassoon (1792–1864), after he had broken away from his family's company, David Sassoon & Co., because of personal resentments between him and his brothers.
-The new company started to trade in dried fruits, nankeen, metals, tea, silk, spices and camphor from modest offices in Bombay and Shanghai.
-But it soon focused on exporting opium, cotton and piece fabrics from India to China.
+The new company started to trade in dried fruits, namkeen, metals, tea, silk, spices, and camphor from modest offices in Bombay and Shanghai.
+But it soon focused on exporting opium, cotton and fabrics from India to China.

 E.D.
 Sassoon & Co. soon proved to be more energetic than David Sassoon & Co. and by the later Edwardian years its capital was two to three times as much (£1.25m to £1.5m) as the nominal capital of David Sassoon & Co. (£0.5m).
 The company later expanded its operations to the Persian Gulf ports, Baghdad and Japan.
 From 1879 onwards it also bought up poorly performing cotton mills in Bombay and turned them into successful operations.

 After the death of Elias David Sassoon in 1880, his eldest son Sir Jacob Elias Sassoon (1844–1916) took over the business and further branches were opened in Calcutta and Karachi.
 The firm also purchased property in Shanghai.
 But in 1907 the United Kingdom signed a treaty agreeing to gradually eliminate the opium exports to China over the next decade while China agreed to eliminate domestic production over that period.
 Following this treaty E.D.
 Sassoon & Co. retreated from the opium trade, eventually stopping it completely.
 Instead the company invested further in its cotton mill business in Bombay.
 By the First World War E.D.
 Sassoon & Co. had grown into India's single largest textile group and was renowned for their advanced production technology.

-In 1909 Sir Jacob Elias Sassoon also played a very prominent role in forming the "Eastern Bank", taking advantage of the banks facilities to make themselves less vulnerable to fluctuations of the Indian rupee.
+In 1909 Sir Jacob Elias Sassoon also played a very prominent role in forming the "Eastern Bank", taking advantage of the bank's facilities to make themselves less vulnerable to fluctuations of the Indian rupee.
 On 1 January 1921, E.D.
 Sassoon & Co.
 Ltd was incorporated as a private trading and banking company, giving up its old partnership structure.

 After the death of Sir Edward Elias Sasoon (1853–1924) and his younger brother Meyer Harry Sassoon (1875–1924) within a year, Sir Edward Elias Sassoons son Sir Victor Sassoon (1881–1961) and Meyer Harry Sassoon's widow Mozelle Gubbay (1872–1964) became the main owners of the company with combined business assets of £15 million.
 Sir Victor Sassoon became the chairman of the company and Meyer Harry Sassoon's son-in-law, Derek Fitzgerald (1892–1967), was appointed manager of the London and Manchester branches.